2-fly-4-ai/v0-chat-resources-list/README.md

 Welcome!
 For those of you looking to get started with the V0 chat, the AI Component Generator tool, I have compiled this list of resources.
 I hope you find it helpful!

-A bit about me: I’ve spent the last 5 years immersed in the ML and full-stack application space, with a recent focus on building type-safe applications using Next.js, Shadcn/UI, and Tailwind CSS.
-The Shadcn UI library and V0 have revolutionized my workflow, and I highly recommend checking them out.
-This is going to shape the frontend landscape for the coming years.

 ### What is V0 Chat?

 V0 Chat is an AI-powered chatbot that generates frontend components for your applications.
 Just type in what you want to create, and the AI will generate the code for you.
 It’s that simple!